 Tarangire National Park

-A sense of serenity overcomes you almost from the moment you set foot in Tarangire National Park, thanks to the open spaces, strewn with baobab and acacia trees, set against the breathtaking views of the Maasai Steppe and the southern mountains.
+From the moment you set foot in Tarangire National Park, a sense of serenity overcomes you – thanks to the open spaces, strewn with baobab and acacia trees, set against the breathtaking views of the Maasai Steppe and the southern mountains.
 It is the greatest concentration of wildlife outside the Serengeti, and your game viewing experience will be one-of-a-kind.

 Before the rains, hordes of gazelles, wildebeests, zebras, giraffes, impala and buffalo migrate to Tarangire National Park’s scrub plains to graze and drink from the shrinking lagoons, and it also boasts one of the highest population densities of elephants in the whole of Tanzania.
 When the rains come, the migratory visitors scatter more widely, but herds of up to 300 elephants are hard to miss in any season!
 Looking closely into the trees you might spot a python, or even a lion or leopard lounging in the branches.